How to Center a Form

 }

-/* This styles all pagebreak elements */
+/* This centers all pagebreak elements and makes it fullwidth */

 .wpf-center .wpforms-field-pagebreak {